dominikhirschbuehl/InterpretableBayesianMachineLearning_replication_package_JFEC/ReadME.md

 ## \---> HOW TO REPLICATE

 At the begining you should have in your main directory the two folder "Code" and "Data" with the main codes and the raw database.
-Whe you run "0\_CLEANING.R" the folders "Estimations" and "Graphs" are automatically generated.
+When you run "0\_CLEANING.R" the folders "Estimations" and "Graphs" are automatically generated.

 Run: